-Your homeowner’s policy does not cover your rental property.
-Typically all rental properties are specifically excluded from your homeowner’s policy.
+Your standard home insurance policy does not cover your rental property.
+Typically all rental properties are specifically excluded from your homeowners insurance policy.

 All damages and losses, including liability claims associated with a rental property, would be denied without the appropriate coverage in place.
 This is because renting a property, whether it be a separate residence or a portion of your primary residence, increases your liability exposure.
 Not only do you want to properly insure your investment, but you also want to protect yourself financially.

 Landlord insurance can offer unique coverages such as loss of rental income protection.
 Loss of rental income coverage means that if there is damage to the rental unit that renders it unlivable and your tenants have to evacuate, you would not receive the usual rental income.
 With this specific coverage built into your landlord insurance, the loss of that income would be covered for a reasonable amount of time while the building or unit is repaired.

 Since rental properties come in many forms like a detached dwelling, townhouse, duplex, or condominium, using an insurance broker is the best option in selecting the appropriate landlord insurance for your specific needs and circumstances.
 An insurance broker will help you figure out the best coverages to ensure you and your rental property are properly protected.

 If you own a detached building, the structure of that building and any other detached structures on the property must be taken into consideration when determining the amount of insurance required.